eseto2/DIY_Electronic_CNC_Machine/README.md

 # 3D printed
 Yes, 3D printed parts are definitely strong enough for such a CNC machine.
 I use 3 perimeters and 40% infill to print those parts out of PLA, PETG is also a good choice.
 Above you can find STL files and STEP files in case you want to modify something.
-You can also buy 3D printed parts in my [store](https://indystry.cc/store/).
+You can also buy the fully printed and assembled 3D printed CNC machine if you email me @ eovuede97@gmail.com.

 | Part | What it looks like | Amount needed |